Tools of Characterization

 You probably noticed that there's a major social divide in Athens, where people are divided into hierarchical groups: royalty (Theseus and Hippolyta), nobility (Hermia, Lysander, Demetrius, Helena, and Egeus), and commoners (the "Mechanicals" or craftsmen who perform a play at Theseus and Hippolyta's wedding).
 Obviously, those at the top have a lot more power than the characters at the bottom of the social ladder.

-The upper-class characters are also a lot more educated, and the play suggests that this makes them better able to appreciate art and culture, unlike the "rude mechanicals" who bumble their way through a performance of a classic story.
-At one point, Egeus says the craftsmen are "hard-handed men that work in Athens here./ Which never laboured in their minds til now" (5.1.4).
+The upper-class characters are also a lot more educated, and the play suggests that this makes them better able to appreciate art and culture, unlike the "rude Mechanicals" who bumble their way through a performance of a classic story.
+At one point, Egeus says the craftsmen are "hard-handed men that work in Athens here. / Which never laboured in their minds til now" (5.1.76-77).

 The characters in the play fall into two categories: humans and fairies.
 As we know, fairies have supernatural powers and humans don't.
 Fairies can go whizzing around the globe in under an hour and humans can't.
 Fairies can sprinkle magic love juice in the eyes of hapless victims and humans can't.
 We could go on and on, but you get the idea.

-The play also mentions some "ghosts" that come out at night and "wandering here and there, / Troop home to churchyards: damned spirits all" (3.2.9).
-Still, Oberon is quick to point out the following: "But we are sprits of another sort" (3.2.10).
+The play also mentions some "ghosts" that come out at night and "wand'ring here and there, / Troop home to churchyards: damned spirits all" (3.2.402-404).
+Still, Oberon is quick to point out the following: "But we are sprits of another sort" (3.2.410).
 In other words, fairies like Oberon might like a good practical joke or two, but they're mostly harmless and, in some cases, they go out of their way to protect humans.
-(Remember how Oberon orders his crew to run around blessing Theseus's house in Act 5, Scene 2?)
+(Remember how Oberon orders his crew to run around blessing Theseus's house in Act 5, Scene 1?)

 It's interesting to us that Shakespeare gave his craftsmen names that align the men with their trades.
 It's almost as if their entire identities are wrapped up in their professions, as though the men can never be anything other than skilled laborers (no matter how hard they try to be skilled actors).

-In the play, Shakespeare uses different speech styles to differentiate the various types and classes of characters.
+In the play, Shakespeare uses different speech styles to differentiate between the various types and classes of characters.
 The "rude Mechanicals" tend to speak in regular old prose (which is how we talk every day).
-The more "noble" and/or educated figures tend to speak a lot of verse (poetry).
-To differentiate the upper class characters (like Theseus) from the commoners (like Bottom), Shakespeare usually has the members of the nobility speak a style of poetry that's called "blank verse," or "unrhymed iambic pentameter."
+The more "noble" and/or educated figures tend to speak a lot in verse (poetry).
+To differentiate the upper-class characters (like Theseus) from the commoners (like Bottom), Shakespeare usually has the members of the nobility speak in a style that's called "blank verse," or "unrhymed iambic pentameter."
 Sometimes, however, the young Athenian lovers speak "rhymed verse," especially when they're all worked up about their love lives.
 The fairies (Oberon, Titania, Puck, etc.) also speak in verse, but it's usually different from the humans because they tend to speak in what's called "catalectic trochaic tetrameter."